Adam Lambert

-Adam Mitchel Lambert (born January 29, 1982) is an American singer and songwriter.
-Since 2009, he has sold over 3 million albums and 5 million singles worldwide.
-Lambert is known for his dynamic vocal performances that fuse his theatrical training with modern and classic genres.
+Adam Mitchel Lambert (born January 29, 1982) is an American singer, songwriter and actor.
+He is known for his dynamic vocal performances that combine his theatrical training with modern and classic genres.
 Lambert rose to fame in 2009 after finishing as runner-up on the eighth season of American Idol.
 Later that year, he released his debut album For Your Entertainment, which debuted at number three on the U.S. Billboard 200.
-The album spawned several singles, including "Whataya Want from Me", for which he received a Grammy nomination for "Best Male Pop Vocal Performance".
+The album spawned several singles, including "Whataya Want from Me", for which he received a Grammy nomination for Best Male Pop Vocal Performance.

 In 2012, Lambert released his second studio album Trespassing.
 The album premiered at number one on the U.S. Billboard 200, making him the first openly gay artist to top the album charts.
 In 2015, Lambert released his third album The Original High, which debuted at number three on the U.S. Billboard 200 and produced the single "Ghost Town".
+Since 2009, he has sold over three million albums and five million singles worldwide.

-Alongside his solo career, Lambert has collaborated with rock band Queen as lead vocalist for Queen + Adam Lambert since 2011, including several worldwide tours from 2014 to 2022.
-Their first album, Live Around the World, released in October 2020, and debuted at number one on the UK Albums Chart.
+Alongside his solo career, Lambert has performed with Queen in several worldwide tours from 2012.
+Their first album, Live Around the World, was released in October 2020, and debuted at number one on the UK Albums Chart.

 In late 2019, Lambert founded the non-profit Feel Something Foundation, anchoring his ongoing philanthropy, LGBTQ+ and human rights activism.
 Its particular focus is support for organizations and projects that directly and disproportionately impact the LGBTQ+ community, including education and the arts, mental health, suicide prevention and homelessness.

+Lambert made his Broadway debut in 2024, replacing Eddie Redmayne as the Emcee in the revival of Cabaret on September 16.